litmining/labelbuddy-annotations/_sources/projects/dynamic_functional_connectivity.md

 #### Step 3: Temporal characterization of   DMN   dynamics

 <mark class="annotated-text">The fMRI volumes selected by precuneus activations were clustered into three states using the   k  ‐means algorithm.
-The z‐scored centroids of the clusters represent distinct precuneus co‐activation patterns (CAPs) with positive and negative cortical contributions (Liu & Duyn,  ; Liu, Zhang, Chang, & Duyn,  )</mark>.
+The z‐scored centroids of the clusters represent distinct precuneus co‐activation patterns (CAPs) with positive and negative cortical contributions (Liu &amp; Duyn,  ; Liu, Zhang, Chang, &amp; Duyn,  )</mark>.
 The relative temporal occurrence (defined as the number of fMRI volumes classified in one CAP‐cluster normalized by the number of volumes corresponding to precuneus activations), average duration (t…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"